tchajed/perennial-example-proof/README.md

 You will need Go 1.24+ and opam installed.

-To install the Rocq dependencies, run `opam install --deps-only .`
+To install the Rocq dependencies, run `opam pin --no-action .` and `opam install --deps-only .`

 To build, run `make`.